Scholarcy Library Terms of Service

 (b) we may delete your Account if we have terminated the Agreement because of your breach or in line with our then current retention and back up procedures in which case all Structured Content will be automatically deleted from the Scholarcy Library.
 We will notify you in writing before we do this;

 (c) no amount received in advance by us for your Subscription will be refunded and you shall not be entitled to any compensation whatsoever.

 7.7 Our suspension of the Service and/or termination of the Agreement shall not prevent or otherwise impede any claim we may have as a result of any breach by you.

 Given the nature of digital content, we do not offer refunds on subscription fees unless legally required.
-Your lack of use or the temporary discontinuance of the Service during the duration of any month of your Subscription shall not qualify for a refund or any compensation.
-Scholarcy will provide no refunds or credits for partial months of Service or for days or months where the Service is unused.
+Your lack of use or the temporary discontinuance of the Service during the duration of any Subscription Period of your Subscription shall not qualify for a refund or any compensation.
+Scholarcy will provide no refunds or credits for partial periods of Service or for periods where the Service is unused.
 If you wish to request a refund, please open a support ticket providing the reason.

 9. Our obligations under this Agreement

 9.1 We undertake that the Service will be performed with reasonable skill and care.

 9.2 The undertaking at clause 9.1 shall not apply to the extent of any non-conformance which is caused by use of the Service contrary to our instructions, or modification or alteration of the Service by any party other than us or our duly authorised contractors or agents.